Toddlers are mesmerizing and entranced by sounds of a pounding

 Minimize use of transparent watercolor, soft hair brushes, and

-finger-paints because they are subtle, harder to see, and too hard to
+finger-paints because they are too subtle, harder to see, and less effective in

 |